fairpm/tsc/working-groups/wg-website-management.md

+## About the Website Management Working Group

 The Website Management Working Group is focused on building and maintaining the technical foundation of the FAIR Package Manager for WordPress project website and its wider network of related sites.
 This includes implementation frameworks, wireframes, accessibility, technical SEO, and scalable content architecture.

-The Website Management Working Group is hosted by The FAIR Package Manager for WordPress Technical Steering Committee (TSC).
+This working group is hosted by The FAIR Package Manager for WordPress Technical Steering Committee (TSC).

 We follow The FAIR Package Manager [Code of Conduct](../../code-of-conduct.md).